-Angel Flight South Central’s (AFSC) volunteer pilots donate their time, aircraft, and the cost of the flight to help people travel for medical treatment or other humanitarian reasons.
+Angel Flight South Central’s volunteer pilots donate their time, aircraft, and the cost of the flight to help people travel for medical treatment and care or other humanitarian reasons.
 Our pilots are able to meet passengers at regional airports close to home and bring them to their final destination.
 Passengers are able to avoid lengthy drives to commercial airports, long lines at TSA, and long-term parking costs at the airport.

 Angel Flight South Central does not require passengers to meet specific financial conditions.
 However, we do ask our passengers to demonstrate a compelling need for the flight, as each mission represents a significant cost to a volunteer pilot.

-Passengers who need to travel long distances for various humanitarian reasons may be eligible for a free flight from AFSC.
+Passengers who need to travel for various humanitarian reasons may be eligible for free air transportation through AFSC.
+These missions are considered on a case-by-case basis and validation by a social worker or approved non-profit may be required.
 Some examples of humanitarian missions include:

 Relocation services for victims of domestic violence or human trafficking.